akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "When was that?"

-Looking at him: "When you stood with an upset pure maid in the middle of the laneway not caring who saw you but giving me room.
+Looking at him: "When you stood unashamed with an weeping maid in the middle of the laneway, not caring who saw you but giving me room.
 When you asked my father.
 When you waited outside.
 When you walked me home and didn't say a word."
 She paused.
 "You let me choose.
 Before I knew there was a choice."

 Quietly: "I wanted you to choose me.
 Not the vow."